yairm210/Unciv/docs/Other/Multiplayer.md

 Please note:
 * Devices *not* connected to the same server will *not* be able to participate in multiplayer games together
 * In many places, your external IP address changes periodically.
 If that is the case, you either have to update the IP all the time or use something like a dynamic DNS service.
 * To start your server from some special ports like `80` or `443`, you would need admin privileges.
 If you want to use those ports, run PowerShell as admin.
-However, if you use port forwarding from router, you really don't need to do this.
+However, if you use port forwarding from a router, you really don't need to do this.
 You can start the server from port `8080` and forward it to `80`.

 ### How To for people with hosting experience